evagabriela/WDI/curriculum/week-02/02-functions/README.md

 By using functions we can group steps, create code that is reusable, and easily store steps.

+Watch this short [video](https://generalassembly.wistia.com/medias/iv72hmwzam) with a case study from a real-life developer on when he would use functions.

 In the next lesson, you’ll learn more about objects, a key to making JS much more efficient.
 Objects will take your JS programming skills to a whole new level.